Carol Titley MA UKCP Reg

 - Concessions are available and reserved for on-going clients who meet with financial difficulties during the course of their therapy.

-- I work right in the centre of Henley-on-Thames, all day on Tuesday, Wednesday, and Thursday and Saturday mornings.
+- I work right in the centre of Henley-on-Thames, all day on Tuesday, Wednesday, and Thursday and fortnightly on Saturdays.
 A large free car park is available to clients.

 - I work in Maidenhead one day a week, on Friday.
 Street parking is available.